arthurrump/esphome-opentherm/README.md

 - the setpoint or cooling control value is not 0, if it is configured.

 For domestic hot water and outside temperature compensation, only the first two conditions are necessary.

+The last point ensures that central heating is not enabled if no heating is requested as indicated by a setpoint of 0.
+If you use a number as the setpoint input and use a minimum value higher than 0, you NEED to use the ch_enable switch to turn off your central heating.
+In that case the flag will be set to true in the hub configuration, and setpoint is always larger than 0, so including a switch is the only way you can turn off central heating.
+(This also holds for cooling and CH2.)

 The following switches are available: